Recipe: Chicken Fajita Bowls

 So, here are 10 easy-to-eat, easy-to-find, everyday superfoods to keep eating healthy simple and delicious.

 All berries are great sources of fiber—a nutrient that most Americans don't get enough of.
 Fiber helps keep your digestive system healthy and working properly (ahem...) and is good for your heart and your waistline, since it's so filling.
 All berries are good for you so be sure to mix it up.
 In the winter, when berries aren't in season, grab frozen (without sweeteners) which are great for smoothies, oatmeal, or thawed in yogurt.
 Raspberries (one of the best breakfast foods for weight loss) boast the most fiber at 8 grams per cup—and also contain ellagic acid, a compound with anti-cancer properties.
 The same amount of blueberries has half the fiber (4 grams), but is packed with anthocyanins, antioxidants that may help keep memory sharp as you age.
 A cup of strawberries contains 3 grams of fiber, but more than a full day's recommended dose of skin-firming vitamin C.

 Pictured Recipe: Avocado Egg Chilaquiles

-A source of high-quality protein, eggs might give your meal more staying power too.
+A source of high-quality vegetarian protein, eggs might give your meal more staying power too.
 One egg has about 70 calories and 6 grams of protein.
 Plus, egg yolks contain lutein and zeaxanthin—two antioxidants that help keep eyes healthy.
 In fact, mounting research links lutein and zeaxanthin with reduced risk for age-related macular degeneration, the leading cause of blindness in people over 50.
 And lutein also may help to shield your skin from UV damage.
 Who knew the humble egg was so nutritious?